-Plan Category 1 Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants, and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders 2,333,410 ^{2,3} \$22.43 5,648,310 4 Equity compensation plans not approved by security holders Total 2,333,410 \$22.43 5,648,310
+Plan Category 1 Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants, and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders 2,333,410 ^{2,3} \$22.43 5,648,310 4 Equity compensation plans not approved by security holders - - Total 2,333,410 \$22.43 5,648,310

-- 1. Each plan for which aggregated information is provided contains customary anti-dilution provisions that are applicable in the event of a stock split, stock dividend or certain other changes in the Company's capitalization. - 2.
-Includes: (i) 2,086,864 stock options awarded to employees under the Amended and Restated Stock Incentive Plan of 1999, the Amended and Restated Stock Incentive Plan of 2001, the Amended and Restated Stock Incentive Plan of 2001, the Stock Incentive Plan of 2003, the Memoded and Restated Stock Incentive Plan of 2016, as amended and restated (Current Plan); (ii) and 246,546 stock options awarded to non-employee directors under the Amended and Restated Stock Incentive Plan of 2016, the Stock Incentive Plan of 2010, the Stock Incentive Plan of 2013 and the Stock Incentive Plan of 2016 (Current Plan).
+1. Each plan for which aggregated information is provided contains customary anti-dilution provisions that are applicable in the event of a stock split, stock dividend or certain other changes in the Company's capitalization.

+2. Includes: (i) 2,086,864 stock options awarded to employees under the Amended and Restated Stock Incentive Plan of 1999, the Amended and Restated Stock Incentive Plan of 2001, the Amended and Restated Stock Incentive Plan of 2003, the Amended and Restated Stock Incentive Plan of 2005, the Stock Incentive Plan of 2010, the Stock Incentive Plan of 2013 and the Stock Incentive Plan of 2016, as amended and restated (Current Plan); (ii) and 246,546 stock options awarded to non-employee directors under the Amended and Restated Stock Incentive Plan of 2005, the Stock Incentive Plan of 2013 and the Stock Incentive Plan of 2005, the Stock Incentive Plan of 2010, the Stock Incentive Plan of 2013 and the Stock Incentive Plan of 2005, the Stock Incentive Plan of 2010, the Stock Incentive Plan of 2016 (Current Plan).
 Column (a) does not include stock units credited to outside directors' fee accounts or retirement accounts under the Outside Directors' Deferred Compensation Plan.
 Stock units do not have an exercise price.
 Each stock unit credited to a director's fee account and retirement account under the Outside Directors' Deferred Compensation Plan will be converted into one share of common stock upon distribution.
-Column (a) also does not include shares of restricted or unrestricted common stock previously issued under the Company's equity compensation plans. - 3.
-Of this amount, 36,909 options were not exercisable as of December 31, 2022 due to vesting restrictions. - 4.
-Comprised of: (i) 104,499 shares available for issuance under the Outside Directors' Deferred Compensation Plan upon the retirement of the current directors or upon a change in control; and (ii) 5,543,811 shares issuable under the Stock Incentive Plan of 2016.
+Column (a) also does not include shares of restricted or unrestricted common stock previously issued under the Company's equity compensation plans.

+3. Of this amount, 36,909 options were not exercisable as of December 31, 2022 due to vesting restrictions.

+4. Comprised of: (i) 104,499 shares available for issuance under the Outside Directors' Deferred Compensation Plan upon the retirement of the current directors or upon a change in control; and (ii) 5,543,811 shares issuable under the Stock Incentive Plan of 2016.